-This course in child and adolescent psychology reviews relevant aspects of child and adolescent development, examines abnormal psychology from a child and adolescent perspective, explores therapy techniques used with this segment of the population, structures assessment techniques of the young and considers the ethics of treating minors.
+Cutting across several courses in the curriculum, this course in child and adolescent psychology reviews relevant aspects of child and adolescent development, examines abnormal psychology from a child and adolescent perspective, explores therapy techniques used with this segment of the population, structures assessment techniques of the young and considers the ethics of treating minors.
+Students will conduct research, participate in discussions and make presentations as a part of their learning experience.
 PSYC 210 recommended.

-Prerequisites: PSYC 120 or SOC 101.
+Next offered: TBA Prerequisites: PSYC 120 or SOC 101.